earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

 This plot analyzes the **temporal stability** of the predicted uncertainty range.
-It visualizes how much the **width** of the prediction interval (:math:`Q_{up} - Q_{low}`) fluctuates for each location or sample across multiple time steps or forecast horizons.
+It visualizes how much the **width** of the prediction interval (:math:`Q_{up} - Q_{low}`) fluctuates for each location or sample across multiple time steps or horizons.
+Consistent widths relate to **sharpness** (narrow, informative intervals) but must not come at the expense of calibration :footcite:p:`Gneiting2007b`.
-It answers: "Are the model's uncertainty estimates stable over time for a given location, or do they vary wildly?"
+For broader context on depicting evolving forecast distributions, see fan-chart practice :footcite:p:`Sokol2025`.
+The polar stability diagnostic is part of our analytics framework :footcite:p:`kouadiob2025`.

 **Mathematical Concept:**
 For each location/sample :math:`j`, the interval width is calculated